Marriage Advice From Your Favorite Divorce Lawyer, Part Three

 You’re also peeved that your husband forgot your anniversary.
 Instead of being mad at your spouse, maybe look around.

 Do you have a roof over your head?
 Electricity?
 Food on the table?
 Children you can feed?
 Do you go to work and EARN a living?
-Maybe instead of getting mad at your husband for not doing something Elaine’s husband did for her, maybe you can THANK your husband by making love to him tonight when he gets home late from work.
-(Of course, if he is late because he is having an affair with Susie Secretary, ignore this part).
+Maybe instead of getting mad at your husband for not doing something Elaine’s husband did for her, maybe you can THANK your husband instead.

 Stop marrying for money and/or sex.